-Unauthorised disclosure of protected ACNC information is an offence for which the ACNC officer responsible can be subject to up to two years imprisonment or a fine of 120 penalty units, or both.
+- Unauthorised disclosure of protected ACNC information is an offence for which the ACNC officer responsible can be subject to up to two years imprisonment or a fine of 120 penalty units, or both.
 The value of a penalty unit is set by section 4AA of the Crimes Act 1914 (Cth) and is subject to change.

-- alert the public when we revoke a charity's registration
+- alert the public (including the media) that we have revoked a charity's registration

-- correct the public record to the extent necessary to properly respond to or clarify issues that have been raised in the public domain by the charity
+- correct the public record to the extent necessary to clarify information that the charity has raised in the public domain.

 - disclose protected ACNC information if it has already lawfully been disclosed to the public and the disclosure is for the purposes of the ACNC Act

-- publish compliance actions we have taken against a charity on the charity's listing on the Charity Register - these include warnings, directions, enforceable undertakings, injunctions and suspensions of responsible persons.
+- publish compliance actions we have taken against a charity on the Charity Register - these include warnings, directions, enforceable undertakings, injunctions and suspensions of responsible persons.
 Such enforcement powers can only be exercised against ‘federally regulated entities’.
 Find out more on the definition of ‘federally regulated entity’ in the Commissioner’s Policy Statement: Compliance and Enforcement.

-- disclose general trends and information relating to registered charities as a group, without identify any particular charity.
+- disclose general trends and information about registered charities as a group, without identify any particular charity.

 Principle 3: The ACNC will respond to media enquiries through authorised spokespeople